 Table of Contents

-Here we’ll dive deep into a thorough exploration of Rhodes’ cuisine and the wide range of tastes it offers so you can make sure to not miss any of its culinary highlights during your visit.
-Mark my words: you may come to Rhodes for the history and the beaches, but you’ll be staying for the food.
+In this Rhodes food guide, we’ll dive deep into a thorough exploration of the island's local cuisine and the wide range of tastes it offers so you can make sure to not miss any of its traditional Greek food during your visit.
+Mark my words: you may come to Rhodes for the history and the beaches, but you’ll be staying for the food and Rhodes restaurants.

 Harvesting olive oil - credits: Georgios Tsichlis/Shutterstock.com